jscarlton/hyde-x/README.md

 Hyde-X
 ======

+My updates to the Hyde-X theme for Hugo.
+Original readme follows:

 Enhanced port of the Jekyll "[Hyde](https://github.com/poole/hyde)" theme to the [Hugo](http://gohugo.io) site generator.
 Check below for a list of enhancements.

 You can find a live site using this theme [here](http://andreimihu.com) and the corresponding source code [here](https://github.com/zyro/andreimihu.com).